ferrous-systems/rust-training/training-slides/src/iterators.md

 * An object with a `.next()` method
   * The method provides `Some(data)`, or `None` once the data has run out
-  * The object holds the iterators *state*
+  * The object holds the iterator's *state*
 * Some *Iterators* will take data from a collection (e.g. a Slice)
-* Some *Iterators* will just calculate each item on-the-fly
+* Some *Iterators* will calculate each item on-the-fly
+* Some *Iterators* will take data another iterator, and then calculate something new

 ## Important to note